Gritnut02/Iot-project/README.md

 Problem - IoT Platform for Indoor Air Quality Data Imagine you are an IoT engineer who is tasked with building a miniature IoT platform that reads real-time data from IAQ sensors (indoor air quality sensor), detects anomalies from the sensors, and notify the users of the anomalies.

 📌 Sub-Problem 1 – IAQ Sensor Study & Recommendation
 Research and identify the most suitable CO₂-temperature-humidity sensor brand for your platform.
-Survey at least 5 current IAQ sensor options in the market and make a comprehensive comparison in terms of important factors to consider (like price, sensor's technical specs, accuracy, power, Python-friendly interfaces) and then defend a single pick (or combo).
-IAQ Sensor Comparison Table
 | Sensor Name           | CO₂ Range (ppm)           | Accuracy (CO₂)           | Built-in T/H?        | Interface | Power                          | Price (USD) | Python Support | Notes                                                               |
 | --------------------- | ------------------------- | ------------------------ | -------------------- | --------- | ------------------------------ | ----------- | -------------- | ------------------------------------------------------------------- |
 | **SCD30** (Sensirion) | 0–40,000 (400–10k usable) | ±(30 ppm + 3%)           | ✅ Yes                | I²C, UART | 3.3–5V, \~19–75mA              | \~\$50      | ✅ Yes          | High accuracy, professional use, auto-compensation, well-documented |